ChrstphrHll/npc_gen/students/Victor Gaelira.md

 year: 1
 guild: Fiesn
 partyID: 96
+tags:
+- Half-Elf
+- Barbarian
+- Diplomacy
+- 1st
+- Fiesn
 ---
 # Victor Gaelira
 ---
 ### Description
 - 1st year Half-Elf Barbarian in Fiesn
-- curly white hair that's loose around the shoulders, Pale Brown eyes, and Dark Tan skin
+- curly white hair that's loose around the shoulders, Pale Blue eyes, and Dark Tan skin
 - Is Ambitious and Evil, and has Family as their ideal

 ### Organizations